our authors

 Christopher Mancuso is unofficially the cat guy of Staten Island, NY.
 Over the past decade, this award-winning screenwriter has held leadership roles within rescue agencies while fostering over 300 cats in his home, now affectionately known as Hotel Mancuso.
 Christopher's passion for cats includes spreading the "felion" gospel by applying his trademark charm and humor to help others become informed and responsible cat owners—or as he would say: cat servants!
 An early pioneer in paranormal television, Christopher was the co-creator behind SCARED! (formerly Scared on Staten Island) and served as the Lead Investigator for the series.
 Most recently his satirical paranormal screenplay was awarded Best Short Script at the 2022 Boston Horror Comedy Film Festival.
 Other scripts by Christopher have won various awards at festivals nationwide.

-YOUR HOUSE, THEIR RULES: Your Guide to Being Owned by a Cat (Debuts Fall 2025 from Sunbury Press) - An authoritative guide to life with a cat, with emphasis on rescue and adoption, infused with delightful true tales and the characteristic wit of a lifelong New Yorker.
+YOUR HOUSE, THEIR RULES: Your Guide to Being Owned by a Cat (Sunbury Press, 2025) - An authoritative guide to life with a cat, with emphasis on rescue and adoption, infused with delightful true tales and the characteristic wit of a lifelong New Yorker.

 Contact - Chip Rice